 Today, search engines have significantly evolved and most SEO experts believe that the text to HTML ratio is meaningless and that it’s highly unlikely that a search engine will evaluate a website based on that.
 But this doesn’t mean that the code-to-text ratio is completely irrelevant and shouldn’t be considered.
 I often use it as an indicator of the quality and the coding efficiency of a web page.

 How to use code to text ratio in SEO?

 While the code-to-text ratio is not a direct ranking factor, maintaining a healthy balance of code and text can still contribute to better crawlability, user experience, and ultimately, improved search engine rankings.

 From an SEO perspective, Code to Text Ratio should be used as:

 An indicator for the size of text

-By calculating text to HTML ratio you’ll discover what’s the size of the plain text on a page.
-But more text doesn’t always means higher rankings.
+By calculating text to HTML ratio, you’ll discover what’s the size of the plain text on a page.
+But more text doesn’t always mean higher rankings.

 Google ignores content beyond the first 100Kb.
 So if it turns out that you have 150Kb of text on one page, you should think of splitting the content into several more focused pages.
 That will be better for SEO and for users.

 A page’s text to code ratio is a measure of the quantity of content compared to the structure of the web page.